a3alani/tumorous/README.md

 ### Data Collecting and Cleaning

-The dataset we were provided with was:
+The dataset we were provided with was [Dataset](https://www.kaggle.com/datasets/modaresimr/medical-image-segmentation):
-[Dataset](https://www.kaggle.com/datasets/modaresimr/medical-image-segmentation):

 This dataset had files seperating ground truth files and raw CT scans.
 The ground truth are files that have been checked by radiologists.